 Given the extensive experience in government contract and DOD contracts bid protest litigation, our intervenor respondent law firm can help to intervene in the following types of post award protests:

-- Improper agency evaluations
+- Improper agency evaluations, policies and procedures

 - IDIQ and Task Order intervention